hehuan2112/learning-snorkel/README.md

-# learning-snorkel
+# Learning Snorkel

-Learning Snorkel for fun
+Learning Snorkel for fun.
+Try to understand the basic workflow of this tools.
+Maybe useful for future tasks.